jordanmmck/MerkleTreesBitmaps/readme.md

-# Ethereum & Solidity: Merkle Trees & BitMaps
+# Merkle Trees & BitMaps

 Sample code for video on merkle trees and bitmaps